 Yes, you can convert your listing to an auction at any time.
 It’s common for agents and homeowners to change strategies to utilize auction marketing to get a home sold.
 In fact, we have an entire program dedicated to partnering with real estate agents.

-If I Schedule an Auction and Someone Wants to Buy Ahead of Time, What Happens?
+What Happens if I Schedule an Auction but Someone Wants to Purchase Ahead of time?

 That’s great!
 During the process of advertising the auction, it’s not uncommon for a buyer to want to make an offer in advance of the auction date.
 They simply submit the offer on the auction contract (all the same terms apply) and you decide whether to accept the offer and cancel your auction or decline the offer and invite the buyer to participate in bidding.